mendix/docs/content/refguide/committing-objects.md

 {{% alert type="warning" %}}

 Nanoflows do not have this property.
-All changes made in a nanoflow refresh the client by default.
+All the changes made in a nanoflow refresh the client by default.

 {{% /alert %}}